 Kat J. Weiss is a freelance illustrator & designer from a multi-ethnic, multi-lingual, regrettably expat-like background, born & raised in Hong Kong.
 She now resides in Rheinland-Pfalz, Germany.

 Kat enjoys drawing with inks, as it is unpredictable, accident-prone, and precise, all at once.
 Her work is collage- and pattern-like, with surreal and playful compositions.
 Though she operates in a few different styles – sometimes saccharine and sweet, sometimes a little more serious – her leaning towards the decorative remains throughout.

 Kat has been featured in Quiet Lunch Magazine, Expat Parent Magazine, Nonagon Style, PLUG Magazine, and Girls Club Asia.
 In March 2018, she exhibited paintings at Swing A Cat Gallery (Hong Kong) for her first ever group show with HK ILLO, Urban Tails.
 She also frequently participates in local craft markets, such as Discovery Bay Sunday Market, The Hive Sai Kung Easter & Christmas Markets, The Hive Studios Print Gone Wild, CultureFest & more.

 When she isn't art-ing, Kat can probably be found crocheting, trying to do headstands, taking care of her plant babies, listening to podcasts, or hanging out with her HK ILLO family (ok, that’s still art-ing).

-Education: Savannah College of Art and Design 2014 graduate, with a BFA in Illustration and minor in Graphic Design.
+Education: Savannah College of Art and Design, BFA in Illustration and minor in Graphic Design.